Favourites

 (1979, Thompson)

-Oh–ho–ho… A collection of short stories and articles by HST before the drugs took over.
+Oh–ho–ho… A collection of short stories and articles by HST before the drugs dulled his edge.
 Hilarious, random and anarchistic, but also intelligent and with something to say, unlike more recent Gonzo Wannabes like P.J.
 O'Rouke.
 With Hunter S. you get the impression that deep down he was a bit of a moralist who really did care about the state of his country, even if you also marvel at his kamikaze–like self destructiveness

 The Guns of August